-The buoyant density of HpgV from human serum on both sucrose and CsCl density centrifugation ranged from 1.05–1.13 g cm−3 (Xiang et al., 1998, Melvin et al., 1998).
+The buoyant density of HPgV from human serum on both sucrose and CsCl density centrifugation ranged from 1.05–1.13 g cm−3 (Xiang et al., 1998, Melvin et al., 1998).
 Treatment of HPgV with detergent did not recover a denser, non-enveloped form of the virion, consistent with the lack of a viral nucleocapsid (Melvin et al., 1998).
 In the absence of an established cell culture model for pegiviruses, no information is currently available on their stability or inactivation characteristics.

-The virion structure of pegiviruses is unknown, but the presence of predicted hydrophobic transmembrane regions in the E1 and E2 glycoproteins is consistent with the presence of viral envelope, likely derived by budding of pegiviruses from infected cells, analogously to other flaviviruses.
+The virion structure of pegiviruses is unknown, but the presence of predicted hydrophobic transmembrane regions in the E1 and E2 glycoproteins is consistent with the presence of viral envelope, likely derived by budding of pegiviruses from infected cells, analogously to other members of the family Flaviviridae.

-The E1 and E2 glycoproteins have variable numbers of potential N-linked glycosylation sites, with members of the more divergent species Pegivirus F, Pegivirus H, and Pegivirus J possessing larger number of sites, a feature more typical of hepaciviruses (Kapoor et al., 2015).
+The E1 and E2 glycoproteins have variable numbers of potential N-linked glycosylation sites, with members of the more divergent species Pegivirus F, Pegivirus H, and Pegivirus J possessing a larger number of sites, a feature more typical of hepaciviruses (Kapoor et al., 2015).

 In common with other members of the Flaviviridae, the genome contains a single ORF.
-Structural proteins are processed by cellular proteases while the NS3-4A viral protease cleaves the nonstructural region of the polyprotein in the same gene order as hepaciviruses (Figure 1.Pegivirus).
+Structural proteins are processed by cellular proteases, while the NS3-4A viral protease cleaves the nonstructural region of the polyprotein in the same gene order as hepaciviruses (Figure 1.Pegivirus).

 Pegivirus antigenicity is poorly characterized in the absence of in vitro neutralization assays or experimental animal models.
 Antibody to the E2 glycoprotein of HPgV can be detected in humans and is associated with clearance of viraemia (Feucht et al., 1997, Tacke et al., 1997).
 These E2 antibodies reduce the rate of re-infection following liver transplantation (Tillmann et al., 1998).
 Recent data show the immune modulating effects of E2 protein on T cell activation and NK cell signalling, which may contribute to the absence of serological reactivity to other HPgV proteins (Chivero et al., 2015).

 Very limited information is available on the potential of pegiviruses to transmit between different host species.
-However, chimpanzees can be experimentally infected by inoculation with HPgV but not by the New World primate virus, GBV-A (Bukh et al., 1998) and rhesus macaques can be infected with baboon SPgV (Bailey et al., 2015).
+However, chimpanzees can be experimentally infected by inoculation with HPgV (Pegivirus C) but not by the New World primate virus, GBV-A (Pegivirus A) (Bukh et al., 1998) and rhesus macaques can be infected with a baboon isolate of Pegivirus C (Bailey et al., 2015).

 Infections with HPgV in humans are considered non-pathogenic, to the extent that viraemic blood donations are not excluded from transfusion.
-The pathogenicity of pegiviruses infecting other hosts is unknown although it is established that experimental infection of New World primates with simian pegiviruses does not induce liver disease.
+The pathogenicity of pegiviruses infecting other hosts is unknown although experimental infection of New World primates with simian pegiviruses does not induce liver disease.
 However, it has been reported that infection of horses with members of Pegivirus D is associated with Theiler’s disease in horses (Chandriani et al., 2013).

-Species in the Pegivirus genus have recently be re-classified based on their genetic divergence (Smith et al., 2016) rather than their host range (Stapleton et al., 2011).
-As for hepaciviruses, assignment thresholds are based on amino acid sequence divergence in conserved regions of NS3 and NS5B; pegiviruses showing greater than 0.31 amino acid p distances in a conserved region of NS3 (positions 888–1635 as numbered in the HPgV reference sequence U22303), and greater than 0.31–0.36 in the NS5B region (amino acid positions 2398–2916) are considered to be separate species (Smith et al., 2016).
-In general, members of different pegivirus species infect different hosts with the notable exception of Pegivirus A, into which are assigned pegiviruses infecting New world primates (referred to previously as GBV-A) and African bats.
+Species in the Pegivirus genus are now classified based on their genetic divergence (Smith et al., 2016) rather than their host range (Stapleton et al., 2011).
+Assignment thresholds are based on amino acid sequence divergence in conserved regions of NS3 and NS5B; pegiviruses showing greater than 0.31 amino acid p-distances in a conserved region of NS3 (positions 888–1635 as numbered in the HPgV reference sequence U22303), and greater than 0.31–0.36 in the NS5B region (amino acid positions 2398–2916) are considered to be separate species (Smith et al., 2016).
+In general, members of different pegivirus species infect different hosts with the notable exception of Pegivirus A, into which are assigned pegiviruses infecting New world primates (GB virus-A) and African bats.